Swampysquid/AdvancedDataScienceJan/index.md

 ![Image](VLOOKUPFunction3.JPG)

 This second zone is the scope of the VLOOKUP function.
 This is where the VLOOKUP function is going to look for the key and the corresponding values.
 In this example, the keys and their corresponding values exist from A2:C14, so I enter that into the function for the range.
+The VLOOKUP function looks for the key in the first column of the range, so the function will be searching through the A column to find the matching value.

 ![Image](VLOOKUPpage1_3.jpg)